Human Rights Due Diligence of Epson Group

 Migrant workers

-Forced labor -The burden of employment-related agency fees, placement fees, and other expenses
+Forced labor - Intermediary fees, recruitment fees, and other expenses related to employment

--Non-payment or reduction of wages as a disciplinary measure
+- Non-payment or deductions from wages as a disciplinary measure

 Occupational Health and Safety -Hazardous and noxious working environment